Y-digital-Asia/Y-digital-Asia-website/content/solutions/smartcall-assistance/_index.en.md

     Once the identity and intent of the caller are clear, the assistant can proceed to either fulfil or route the call.
   image: "/img/hero-SCA.jpeg"
+- title: Call Routing
+  text: Based on the customer’s input, Ally connects the customer to the right department
+    and even best agent for their unique question.
+This can be based on variables such as waiting times, a preference to talk to the same person they previously spoke to, or specific subject matter knowledge of the agent.
+No matter who the call is routed to, Ally is the ideal colleague and will always hand over the call with all information ready to go.
+  image: "/img/hero-SCA.jpeg"
 - title: Call Handling
   text: Call Handling offers clients the ability to self-service, giving them the
     opportunity to solve problems on-demand; also outside office hours.
 By starting